Seagate/openSeaChest/README.md

 commands, like disabling the read look ahead buffer, may affect the performance of the drive.
 Seagate is not responsible for lost user data.

-openSeaChest diagnostics are command line utilities which are available for expert users.
-These command line tools assume the user is knowledgeable about running software from the operating system command prompt.
-CLI tools are in the English language only and use "command line arguments" to define the various tasks and specific devices.  openSeaChest diagnostics are available for both Linux and Windows environments.

 **Important note:** Many tests in this tool directly reference storage device data sectors, also known as Logical Block Addresses (LBA).
 Test arguments may require a starting LBA or an LBA range.
 The predefined variable 'maxLBA'